+12.5.2.
 External Guest Firewall Integration for Juniper SRX (Optional)

-Available only for guests using advanced networking
+Available only for guests using advanced networking, both shared and isolated.

 CloudPlatform provides for direct management of the Juniper SRX series of firewalls.
-This enables CloudPlatform to establish static NAT mappings from public IPs to guest VMs, and to use the Juniper device in place of the virtual router for firewall services.
-You can have one or more Juniper SRX per zone.
+This enables CloudPlatform to establish staticNAT mappings from public IPs to guest VMs, and to use the Juniper device in place of the virtual router for firewall services.
+You can have only one Juniper SRX device per zone.
 This feature is optional.
 If Juniper integration is not provisioned, CloudPlatform will use the virtual router for these services.

 The Juniper SRX can optionally be used in conjunction with an external load balancer.

-External Network elements can be deployed in a side-by-side configuration.
+External Network elements can be deployed in a side-by-side or inline configuration.
+For more information, see Section 12.5.4, "Configuring Network Devices in Inline and Side by Side Modes".

-CloudPlatform requires the Juniper to be configured as follows.
+CloudPlatform requires the Juniper to be configured as follows:

-The SRX software must be version 10.3 or higher.
+Supported SRX software version is 10.3 or higher.

 - 1. Install your SRX appliance according to the vendor's instructions. - Connect one interface to the management network and one interface to the public network.
 Alternatively, you can connect the same interface to both networks and a use a VLAN for the public network. - 3.
 Make sure "vlan-tagging" is enabled on the private interface. - 4.
 Record the public and private interface names.
 If you used a VLAN for the public interface, add a ".[VLAN TAG]" after the interface name.
 For example, if you are using ge-0/0/3 for your public interface and VLAN tag 301, your public interface name would be "ge-0/0/3.301".
-Your private interface name should always be untagged because the CloudPlatform software automatically creates tagged logical interfaces.

-- 5. Create a public security zone and a private security zone.
-By default, these will already exist and will be called "untrust" and "trust".
-Add the public interface to the public zone and the private interface to the private zone.
+Your private interface name should always be untagged because the CloudPlatform software automatically creates tagged logical interfaces. - 5.
+Create a public security zone and a private security zone.
+By default, these already exist and are called "untrust" and "trust" zones.
+Add the public interface to the public zone.
+CloudPlatformautomatically adds the private interface to private zone (trusted zone).
 Note down the security zone names. - 6.
 Make sure there is a security policy from the private zone to the public zone that allows all traffic. - 7.
-Note the username and password of the account you want the CloudPlatform software to log in to when it is programming rules. - 8.
-Make sure the "ssh" and "xnm-clear-text" system services are enabled. - 9.
+Note the username and password of the account you want the CloudPlatform software to log in to when it is programming rules.

+- 8. Make sure the "ssh" and "xnm-clear-text" system services are enabled. - 9.
 If traffic metering is desired: - a.
 Create an incoming firewall filter and an outgoing firewall filter.
 These filters should be the same names as your public security zone name and private security zone name respectively.
 The filters should be set to be "interface-specific".
 For example, here is the configuration where the public zone is "untrust" and the private zone is "trust":